Free Daily Headlines

 * * *

 The magnitude of Helene’s destruction is felt in big ways and small.
-It’s inconvenient to be cut off from TV news and the internet updates we’re all addicted to.
+It’s inconvenient to be cut off from TV news and the internet updates so many of us are addicted to.
 We’ve seen long lines at gas stations after tropical storms and big snowstorms.
 But we’ve never seen the situation at the only supermarket open in miles, our Highland Lake Road Ingles: the line of buggies filled with groceries started at the tomatoes (soon as you make a right into the store) snaked around the meat counter in the rear and looped back up a center aisle.

 "I've been in contact with the senators in the area and other state and local officials as they continue to assess the damage and impact of Hurricane Helene,” he said.
 “It will take time to know the full catastrophic nature of this storm, but the General Assembly stands ready to take the necessary steps to help our neighbors in Western North Carolina.”